justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

 2. Back

+    Images –\> Feature maps –\> Visual features in classification

     Feature maps are arrays of numeric values extracted from images using filters, representing visual features used for classification.

+### Pixel Analysis

+1. Front

+    Which type of artificial intelligence (AI) workload provides the ability to classify individual pixels in an image depending on the object that they represent?

+2. Back

+    Semantic segmentation is advanced object detection where in addition to drawing a box around the object's location, it can identify pixels that belong to the object.

 ## AI Speech <span class="tag" tag-name="ai"><span class="smallcaps">ai</span></span> <span class="tag" tag-name="speech"><span class="smallcaps">speech</span></span>